 Need A Next Day Service?

-If you need a next day service, you will again find the USPS is the cheapest solution.
+If you need a next-day service, you will again find the USPS is the cheapest solution.
 In this case, USPS Express is the best option.
 There’s just one problem with this, and that’s the fact that the solution doesn’t always deliver the package the very next day.
 Instead, your client could be waiting two days!
 As well as this, the solution does not provide a morning service which means that you will struggle to get packages to clients immediately.
 This can be an issue for B2B companies.
 The cost of an overnight delivery will also be substantial adding about five times onto a standard ground delivery.
-Despite this though, USPS express still comes out on top.
+Despite this though, USPS express still comes out on top as the cheapest mail service.
 While they may have reliability issues, the good news is that if your package isn’t delivered on time, then the money you paid will be refunded.

 Additional Benefits With USPS